 Be ready for ups and downs, the fickleness of teenagers but lots of fun along the way!

-In the meantime, here are 10 Top Tips for Starting Up youth work from Pete White, Diocesan Youth Officer
+In the meantime, here are 10 Top Tips for Starting Up youth work from Pete White, Diocesan Director of Children & Youth

 Top 10 Tips for Starting Work with Young People